 Resource and grid transformation will require new and updated tools, methods, and strategies that are used in planning, modeling, and operating the BPS.
-In order to best achieve those goals, we encourage the following actions:
+In order to best achieve those goals, the RISC encourages the following actions:

-- 1. Update Data, Modeling and Assessment Requirements to Ensure Valid and Accurate Results Given Resource and Grid Transformation Ongoing Effort: The ERO's Committees should identify the information and modeling capabilities needed to ensure the efficacy of assessments, taking into consideration the complex and interrelated aspects of the ongoing transformation.
+- Update data, modeling and assessment requirements to ensure valid and accurate results given resource and grid transformation (ongoing effort): The ERO's Committees should identify the information and modeling capabilities needed to ensure the efficacy of assessments while taking into consideration the complex and interrelated aspects of the ongoing transformation.
 The ERO should also pay close attention on settings of controllable devices and power electronics installed to stabilize the system.
-The risk of cascading continues to increase and more remedial action schemes with its complexity are added to BPS system. - NERC should work with its technical committees to establish a study group to assess battery storage and their implications on reliability.
-Work with organizations (IEEE, EPRI, NATF, NAGF) to establish clear interconnection protocols on all facilities (DERs, Storage, etc.) to BPS and identify the roles and responsibilities of the BES, BPS, and distribution operations. - 3.
-Improve Inverter-Based Resource BPS Interconnection and Operation, and Stay Abreast of New Technologies such as Storage/Hybrid Resources: The ERO Enterprise should continue their effort to address the recommendations of the Inverter-Based Resource Performance Task Force (IRPTF). - 4.
-Ensure Sufficient Operating Flexibility at all Stages of Resource and Grid Transformation: System Operators and Planners should ensure sufficient flexible ramping/balancing capacity is available as a tool to meet needs of changing patterns of variability and new characteristics of system performance.
+The risk of cascading continues to increase and more remedial action schemes with its complexity are added to BPS system. - The technical committees should establish and implement an approach to evaluate the potential impacts of energy storage on reliability: Work with industry stakeholders to use available information and experience to support an evaluation of energy storage implications. - Improve inverter-based resource BPS interconnection and operation and stay abreast of new technologies, such as storage/hybrid resources: The ERO Enterprise should continue its effort to address the recommendations of the Inverter-Based Resource Performance Task Force (IRPTF). - Ensure sufficient operating flexibility at all stages of resource and grid transformation: System operators and planners should ensure sufficient flexible ramping/balancing capacity is available as a tool to meet needs of changing patterns of variability and new characteristics of system performance.